 One of the best ways to explore the canals is by non-motorized boating.
 With a canoe or kayak, it is possible to paddle some of the canals independently.
 Enjoy rowing through the water, floating at sunset, spotting wildlife, or charting unknown territories.
 It is very easy to rent equipment at many of the canal-front hotels.
 Alternatively, guided canoe tours are available.

 As one of the best sport fishing destinations in Costa Rica, travelers to Tortuguero can catch tarpon, snook, and other game fish.
 It is possible to fish the ocean and rivers, but fishing is highly protected and regulated.
 As such, travelers should plan to arrange a guided trip.

 - Bring plenty of cash for lodging, food, and excursions.
 No banks or ATMs are available in the village.

 - Do not touch the baby turtles as this interferes with their orientation and coordination necessary for their survival.
 Baby sea turtles imprint their first sights and smells helping them to know where to return for nesting later.
 Avoid wearing any strong scents.

 - Cameras and flashlights are NOT permitted on the beach at night, as they interfere with nesting habits.

 - It is obligatory to wear rubber boots when walking through Tortuguero National Park.
 Boots can be rented for $1 at the park office.

 Without a doubt, a trip to Tortuguero National Park will be one of the most intriguing trips of your life.
-Offering a wide variety of activities and spectacular opportunities to spot animals in the wild, this place is an outdoor adventurer’s dream that you will find in and should be on your list of next travel destinations.
+Offering a wide variety of activities and spectacular opportunities to spot animals in the wild, this place is an outdoor adventurer’s dream that you will find in and should be on your list of travel destinations in Costa Rica.